Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 Identification of Appropriate Adult Relatives and Nonrelative Extended Family Members (NREFMs)

-If a relative or a nonrelative extended family member (NREFM), is available and requests emergency placement of the child prior or after the detention hearing, the CSW shall initiate an assessment of the relative’s or NREFM’s suitability for emergency placement.
+If a relative or a nonrelative extended family member (NREFM) is available and requests emergency placement of the child prior to or after the detention hearing, the CSW shall initiate an assessment of the relative’s or NREFM’s suitability for emergency placement.
 Upon completion of the assessment, the child may be placed in the home on an emergency basis.
+RFA approval is not necessary at the time of emergency placement.

-Within thirty (30) days of a child's removal from their home, CSWs must, by law, conduct an investigation to identify and locate all of the child's adult relatives and nonrelative extended family members (NREFMs), regardless of their immigration status, per WIC 309.
+Within thirty (30) days of a child's removal from their home, CSWs must, by law, conduct an investigation to identify and attempt to locate the child's adult relatives, regardless of their immigration status, per WIC 309.

 A relative includes the following:

-• And other legally specified adult relative of the child, including:
+• Any other legally specified adult relative of the child, including:

 • Any other adult relatives suggested by the parents or children.
 A nonrelative extended family member is defined as an adult caregiver who has an established familial relationship a relative of the child or a familial or mentoring relationship with the child.